What Can You Do with a Communications Degree?

 It’s common to want to know how difficult majors will be when deciding between them, but this is not a simple question.
 You may hear myths or assumptions that get passed on by college students that certain majors are too hard for anyone while others are unusually easy.
 Communications is sometimes associated with the latter, but this idea bears further thought.

 To begin with, any major can be made difficult if you don’t take it seriously.
 Time management and disciplined study habits are important in every subject, and without them any degree program can become a challenging task.
 Secondly, every person has their own strengths and preferences.
-Just as some of us are good with words and interacting with people but freeze up in front of a math test, others have an easy time working with numbers or memorization but are scared to death to speak in public.
+Just as some of us are good with words and interacting with people but freeze up in front of a math test, others have an easy time working with numbers or memorization but are scared to death when it's time to do a little public speaking.

 A big advantage when you study communication is that it can work for anyone.
 If you are already comfortable interacting, relating to and persuading others, you have an advantage.
 But more than almost any other field of study, the best way to improve as a communicator is simply to do it.
 Make no mistake—there is plenty of studying to be done in communication, whether it’s different aspects of the communication model, how we think as humans, the different motives and techniques of communication, and so on.
 But at its core it’s an experiential major where you can’t help but practice and get better as you learn.